5jotters/vRF-briefing/README.md

  Each student will fly as Mission Commander at least in one mission, and will get a grade (Qualified/Not Qualified), at the end of the course.

- Allowable DCSW platforms include F16, F18, F14 and Mirage 2000C.
+ Allowable DCSW platforms include F16, F18, F14 and A10C ~~and Mirage 2000C~~.
 Additionally, a limited number of slots for support personnel are also available including GCI and ATC

 ## Course composition.